 This includes blood management quality performance indicators, quality and safety improvement, and quality surveillance.

-Job description for transfusion nurse/safety officer - blood management transfusion nurses/safety officers are a key component of the quality improvement and risk management system for blood.
+- blood management transfusion nurses/safety officers are a key component of the quality improvement and risk management system for blood.
 This generic template provides an example of the specified requirements of these positions.

-Job description for transfusion trainer - transfusion trainers are a key component of the quality improvement and risk management system for blood in smaller organisations where only small amounts of blood are used.
+- transfusion trainers are a key component of the quality improvement and risk management system for blood in smaller organisations where only small amounts of blood are used.
 This generic template provides an example of the specified requirements of these positions.

-Blood Matters transfusion resource handbook 2021 - the handbook is aimed at providing blood management transfusion nurses/trainers and quality officers, to understand the context of blood and blood products in Australia.
+- the handbook is aimed at providing blood management transfusion nurses/trainers and quality officers, to understand the context of blood and blood products in Australia.
 It also provides structure and guidance to achieve best-practice in blood management and transfusion practice.

-Quality improvements should be monitored and reported through the relevant governance committee, such as a blood management committee or executive quality committee.
+Quality improvements should be monitored and reported through the relevant governance committee, such as blood management committee or executive quality committee.

 It also provides an overarching context of blood management in Victoria.